nmshd/documentation/_docs_integrate/establish-relationships.md

 }
 ```

-To specialize the input field for password entry in the UI of the App, the value of the optional field `passwordProtection.passwordIsPin` can be set to `true` if the password consists of 4 to 16 digits.
+To configure the input field for password entry in the UI of the App, the value of the optional field `passwordProtection.passwordIsPin` can be set to `true` if the password consists of 4 to 16 digits.
 In this case, the password is interpreted as a pin and a corresponding input field is displayed when the pin needs to be entered.
 However, if the value is `undefined`, a regular input field for entering the password is displayed regardless of whether it could also be interpreted as a pin.